justincgreen/codex/README.md

 # codex
-A collection of code snippets and references
+A collection of code snippets and references from different projects